ethz-pes/AI-mag/README.md

 This [short tutorial](TUTORIAL.md) explains how to install the tool, design inductors, and obtain Pareto fronts.

+If you don't have MATLAB, you can quickly test the code on [Code Ocean](https://codeocean.com/capsule/5365652/tree).
+Due to the limitations of Code Ocean, you can not use plots, GUI, or COMSOL.

 ## Scientific Paper

 A **scientific paper** has been published in the **IEEE Open Journal of Power Electronics** about this tool.
 The paper describes the method used in the tool and presents some results (ANN trainings and inductor optimization).
 The paper is available as open-acces: